ITA-Solar/solo-spice-ql/README.md

 - '2021/10'       Month
 - '2021'          Year

-This first tool is very user-friendly, but it requires the environment variables SPICE_DATA and SPICE_PWD to be set.
+This first tool is very user-friendly, but it requires the environment variable SPICE_DATA to be set.
 It also requires that 'wget' is installed on the computer.
+If the environment variable SPICE_PWD is set, then this tool will allow the download of all SPICE FITS files, otherwise only publicly available files can be downloaded.

 The second tool is more general:
 ```